 Generating Social Signals to Improve Your Website’s SEO

-Whenever you share a piece of content in LinkedIn, and someone makes a comment, likes it, or shares it, powerful social signals are generated that shoot back to your site.
+Whenever you share a piece of content on LinkedIn, and someone makes a comment, likes it, or shares it, powerful social signals are generated and shoot back to your site.
 Google recognizes social signals as ranking factors; as people engage with your content and click through to your website, a message is sent that they value your content and want to learn more.
 Once someone clicks through to your site and generates healthy engagement signals, SEO results get even better.

 In order to use LinkedIn to improve your SEO efforts as described above, start by joining a number of social groups where your ideal customers spend time.
-Also join industry groups.
+Also, join industry groups.
 Start commenting on content people share, and notice which topics are the most popular, as well as the most common pain points expressed by buyers.
 Then create high-quality blogs that address buyer needs, and that revolve around popular topics.
-When you give people valuable content, they will engage it, and as you collect these social signals, your appropriate rankings and domain authority will improve.
+When you give people valuable content, they will engage in it, and as you collect these social signals, your appropriate rankings and domain authority will improve.

 Finally, when using social media to improve your organic reach, consider using marketing automation to improve SEO by integrating LinkedIn into a CRM.
 So long as you can get a clean integration, you will always get more leverage by layering technology platforms into a growth-driven strategy.

 Need to Find Other Ways to Attract Organic Traffic?